entropicalabs/openqaoa-website/docs/parametrization/fourier-parametrization.md

 ```

 !!! note "Number of parameters"
     Care must be taken when using the `QAOAVariationalFourierExtendedParams` as the number of variational parameters scales linearly with n.
-As shown above, for 3 qubits circuit, n=3 with q=2 and the standard X mixer, the number of parameters is $n*q*3=18$.
-Although this is still less than for the `ExtendedParams` class, as long as q<p, it can result in long optimization times.
+As shown above, for 3 qubits circuit, $n=3$ with $q=2$ and the standard X mixer, the number of parameters is $n*q*3=18$.
+Although this is still less than for the `ExtendedParams` class, as long as $q<p$, it can result in long optimization times.

 References
 ----------
-1. L. Zhou, S. Wang, S. Choi, H. Pichler, and M. D. Lukin, Phys.
-Rev. X 10, 021067 (2020)
+1. L. Zhou, S. Wang, S. Choi, H. Pichler, M. D. Lukin, Phys.Rev.X 10, 021067 (2020) Quantum Approximate Optimization Algorithm: Performance, Mechanism, and Implementation on Near-Term Devices, [https://arxiv.org/abs/1812.01041](https://arxiv.org/abs/1812.01041).